AdamKopczenski/marksman/README.md

 ```
 Guess #20: arhy
-All letters from "rhy" in answer!
+All letters from "arhy" in answer!
 "I've never been a millionaire but I _ust _n__ I'd be _a___n_ _t it." -- Do_othy ‗_r_er
 Guess #21: ar
-All letters from "r" in answer!
+All letters from "ar" in answer!
 "I've never been a millionaire but I _ust _n__ I'd be _ar__n_ at it." -- Do_othy ‗_r_er
 Guess #21: r
 All letters from "r" in answer!